 The alternative education variable is essentially an estimation of the Barton students' demand for an alternative institution, where the alternative institution is the closest peer education institution in the region.
 Student demand for education is determined by a number of different factors.
 Among the most important of these factors are price, distance, and program offerings in every institution.
 The more students have to pay in tuition and the further they have to travel to receive an education, the less likely they are to enroll.
-Program offerings are also critical in the enrollment decision, especially since college offerings can vary so widely.
-The fact that the students enroll in Barton and not the alternative institution reveals that they preferred the programs offered at Barton over those of the alternative institution.
+36 Program offerings are also critical in the enrollment decision, especially since college offerings can vary so widely.
+The fact that the students enroll in Barton and not the alternative institution.
 Using tuition prices, distances, and program differences, we estimate the alternative education variable (AE) as the reduction in enrollment at institution j given the alternative institution a.